MatthiasEckhart/amazon-cloudfront-secure-static-site/README.md

 1. Make your changes by editing ResponseHeadersPolicy in `templates/cloudfront-site.yaml`.
 Here you can modify any of the headers for Strict-Transport-Security, Content-Security-Policy, X-Content-Type-Options, X-Frame-Options, X-XSS-Protection, and Referrer-Policy.
 2. Deploy the solution by following the steps in [Update the website content locally](#update-the-website-content-locally)

+## Without Route 53

+This branch includes changes for a deployment without Route 53.
+Note that the ACM validation is also done via e-mail.

+Furthermore, two parameters have been introduced:
+1. `EnableUrlRewrite`: True, if URL Rewrite /x.html to /x should be enabled.
+2. `RedirectToWWW`: True, if https://example.com should redirect to https://www.example.com.

 ## Contributing

 Contributions are welcome.
 Please read the [code of conduct](CODE_OF_CONDUCT.md) and the [contributing guidelines](CONTRIBUTING.md).